Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map: Experiments

 \subsubsection{Comparison with different loss functions}

-In Table \ref{tab:different backbones}, we compare our proposed loss function with different loss functions using different backbone networks.
+In Table \ref{tab:different backbones}, we compare our proposed loss function with different loss functions (AL-PAPM) using different backbone networks.
 The pixel-wise L2 loss function measures the pixel difference between the predicted density map and the ``ground-truth" density map.
-The Bayesian loss (BL) \cite{BL} uses a point-wise loss function between the ground-truth point annotations and the aggregated dot prediction generated from the predicted density map.
+The BL \cite{BL} uses a point-wise loss function between the ground-truth point annotations and the aggregated dot prediction generated from the predicted density map.
 The NoiseCC models \cite{NoiseCC} the annotation noise using a random variable with Gaussian distribution and derives a probability density Gaussian approximation as a loss function.
 DM-Count \cite{DM-Count} uses balanced OT with an L2 cost function, to match the shape of the two distributions.
 GL \cite{GL} is an unbalanced optimal transport (UOT) framework with a perspective-guided transport cost function.

-Our proposed methods are simple and general, which can be easily incorporated into existing crowd counting models, such as DM-Count and GL.
+Our proposed AL-PAPM can be easily incorporated into existing crowd counting models, such as DM-Count and GL.
 By adding the GGD-L2 combination transport cost function, we obtain two enhanced models, ``DM-Count+AL-PAPM" and ``GL+AL-PAPM".
-Our experimental results, presented in Table \ref{tab:different backbones}, demonstrate that ``GL+AL-PAPM" achieves the best performance among all loss functions when combined with the GL architecture.
+The experimental results, presented in Table \ref{tab:different backbones}, demonstrate that ``GL+AL-PAPM" achieves the best performance among all loss functions when combined with the GL architecture.
 Furthermore, our methods ``DM-Count+AL-PAPM" and ``GL+AL-PAPM" outperform the traditional L2 loss function since we directly use point annotations for supervision, rather than designing a hand-crafted intermediate representation as a learning target.
-Compared to other methods that use point annotations for supervision, such as BL, DM-Count, and GL, our proposed method ``GL+AL-PAPM" achieves superior performance across all network architectures, as it could tolerate the displacement of the annotated locations in the central region.
-In contrast, other loss functions may ignore the annotation noise.
-The superior performance of ``GL+AL-PAPM" is reflected in its lowest MAE and MSE among all loss functions.
+Compared to other methods that use point annotations for supervision, such as BL, DM-Count, and GL, our proposed method ``GL+AL-PAPM" achieves superior performance across all network architectures, as it could tolerate the displacement of the annotated locations in the target region.